-Tell us about your family:
+Tell us about your family.

 What brought you to Hershey?

-What is your favorite Hershey memory?
+What is your favorite thing to do?

-What is your favorite place to go?
+Oh my!
+What is your favorite book?

 Who has made the biggest impact in your life and what does that impact look like?

 How would your friends and family describe you and how would you describe yourself?